 Very few deed restricted and pet-friendly communities allow more than two dogs or an unlimited number of dogs.
 It doesn't matter if you dogs do not fall into the breed or size/weight restrictions.
 If you show up with a whole wolf pack, be prepared that it will not be an easy task to find an adequate home for all of you guys.
 There is help out there, but it will not be easy.

 If you want to rent a place with your pets, you will have a hard time finding a home at all.
 Many communities discriminate between homeowners and renters with pets.
 Homeowners can have pets; tenants can not have pets, even if the landlord would permit it.
 It doesn't matter if your dog is big, small, light or heavy.
 Or sometimes it says "no dog (or pet) at all.
 Is that mean?
-Sort of, but in many "rules and regulations" that is like carved in stone and Florida Law even supports it.
-As has been mentioned, Homeowners Associations are powerful in Florida.
-Therefore, the money you are spending for an attorney in such a case is probably useless.
+Sort of, but in many "rules and regulations" that is like carved in stone, and Florida Law even supports it.
+Homeowners Associations are powerful in Florida!
+Therefore, the money you are spending for an attorney in such a case is probably spent in vain.